socra/socra-python/README.md

 ### socra as an Intelligent Replicator

-With this bilogical and market backdrop, let's draw some comparisons to software code.
+With this biological and market backdrop, let's draw some comparisons to software code.

 Until now, helpful mutations to code generally fall under the following categories: